-True North Renewable Energy (TNRE) appreciates your time in hosting the public workshop on potential regulatory revisions to the Low Carbon Fuel Standard (LCFS) on December 7, 2021.
-TNRE would like to express our continued support for the LCFS as a transformational, technology-neutral and performancebased program that has helped to rapidly usher in a wide array of low carbon fuels for California's transportation market.
-We appreciate the opportunity to share our comments and recommendations below.
+True North Renewable Energy (TNRE) appreciates your time in hosting the public workshop on potential regulatory revisions to the Low Carbon Fuel Standard (LCFS) on July 7, 2022, and the opportunity to share comments.
+TNRE would like to express our continued support for the LCFS as a transformational, technology-neutral and performance-based program that has helped to rapidly usher in a wide array of low carbon fuels for California's transportation market.
+We strongly support amending the LCFS to strengthen carbon intensity reduction targets and maintain the effectiveness of the program, and we appreciate your consideration of the recommendations below.